"Diversity is being invited to the party. Inclusion is being asked to dance. "

 Cornell Physics Department’s Committee for Climate, Equity, Diversity and Inclusion (CEDI) strives to foster a culture in which every member of the department feels respected, valued and supported.
 Inspired by the Cornell foundational principle “Any person, any study,” we lead efforts to broaden participation in the Physics community by members of historically excluded groups.
 The committee plays an active role in shaping the department’s policies, coordinates activities such as student recruitment and mentorship, and provides opportunities for members of the department to learn about issues related to diversity and inclusion in academic and research settings.

-Current Membership: Jenny Wurster (staff, Chair), Ariel Baksh (ugrad, SPS), Abra Geiger (ugrad, SPS), Yasmine Meziani (ugrad, SPS), Daniella Almeida (ugrad, CUSP), Liana Shpani (grad, PGS), Jose Monroy (postdoc), Sara Eddleman (staff), Itai Cohen (faculty), Matthias Liepe (faculty), Abigail Crites (faculty), Jim Baker (lecturer), Dan Ralph (ex-officio; Physics Dept. Chair), Paula Epps-Cepero (ex-officio; Dept. Manager).
+Current Membership: Mike Niemack (faculty, Co-Chair), Jenny Wurster (staff, Co-Chair), Ariel Baksh (ugrad, SPS), Abra Geiger (ugrad, SPS), Yasmine Meziani (ugrad, SPS), Daniella Almeida (ugrad, CUSP), Liana Shpani (grad, PGS), Sahas Kamat (grad, PGS), Jose Monroy (postdoc), Bethany Dixon (staff), Itai Cohen (faculty), Matthias Liepe (faculty), Abigail Crites (faculty), Jim Baker (lecturer), Dan Ralph (ex-officio; Physics Dept. Chair), Paula Epps-Cepero (ex-officio; Dept. Manager).

 Share a suggestion with the Cornell Physics Department.
 (This link first requires you to authenticate your Cornell user status but submissions are anonymous.)
 Suggestions are being received by the Physics Department Manager.